 Marquee Header

-Catch the most important takeaways from the 2023 Global Market Outlook in under two minutes with Ritu Vohora.
+Catch the most important takeaways from the 2024 Global Market Outlook Midyear Update in about two minutes with Ritu Vohora.

 The tactical allocation views are prepared by the T. Rowe Price Multi-Asset Division and informed by a subjective assessment of the relative attractiveness of asset classes and subclasses over a 6- to 18-month horizon.